2204447/CS220AU-DP-2022/README.md

 <br>

 ## Log
+- 2023-01-18 Finished up some finishing touches to the website
+- 2023-01-18 Meet with my peer to assess each others website
+- 2023-01-17 Added my content to my website using the markdown language
+- 2022-12-04 Turned my plan into proper content for my website
 - 2022-11-27 Added more information to my plan for my website
 - 2022-11-20 Created a plan for my website
 - 2022-11-15 Found a partner for my peer assessment